SabineWren/Quiver/README.md

 ### Hunter's Mark Timer
 Maybe something like the Tranq UI for keeping track of which hunters mark each target, and the remaining time.

-### Macro Replacements
+### Macro Replacements / Ability Overrides
-Every hunter needs aspect and trap macros.
-Mine are copy-pasted Roid macros, but HSK implements its own version of aspect overrides.
+Possibly a bad idea, since Roid-Macros can do everything these can, and users can easily adjust macros:
+- Prevent cancelling aspects, except for Cheetah and Pack.
+- Auto-cancel Cheetah and Pack when attempting to activate a non-Cheetah/Pack aspect.
+- Pamper pet (Call -> Revive -> Mend).
+- While in combat, replace [Trap] with (Petfollow -> FD -> [Trap]).
+- Prevent Auto Shot from cancelling itself.
+- Prioritize Counterattack over Wing Clip.

+If the behavior isn't both expected and desired, then adding these to Quiver increases the configuration burden for users.
+Maybe an always-on module, but each override would have its own configuration switch to toggle it.
+If they all default to off, that would reduce the config burden for users who don't want their abilities altered.

-### Pet Pamper
+### Pet Management
-It's a deep rabbit hole to go down, and other addons exist for pet management.
+It's a rabbit hole to go down, and other addons exist for pet management.

 ## Contributing
 ### Localization